-Every holiday has its own must-have products: flowers for Valentine’s Day, bubbly for New Year’s, candy for Halloween.
-As last-minute shoppers look for holiday essentials, make sure they feel confident in your hours – whether you’re open or not – so they don’t lose trust in your brand.
+Flowers for Valentine's Day, bubbly for New Year's, and candy for Halloween are all must-have items.
+As last-minute customers hunt for holiday necessities, make sure they trust your hours - whether you're open or not - so they don't lose faith in your brand.

-Even though most holidays come around the same time every year, many people don’t shop until the last minute.
+Even though most holidays occur at the same time each year, many individuals wait until the last minute to shop.

-For example, Google searches for “bunny ears” and “chocolate eggs” hit their yearly high in the days around Easter.
-Some country-specific holiday supplies, like the Swedish Easter soda “påskmust,” are almost never searched except for their holiday season, as the Google Trends screengrab below shows:
+Google searches for "bunny ears" and "chocolate eggs," for example, reach an all-time high around Easter.
+Some country-specific holiday goods, such as the Swedish Easter soda "pskmust," are nearly never searched for outside of their holiday season, as evidenced by the Google Trends screenshot below: